-This combination of banana, milk, and yogurt makes for a fresh and satisfying sports recovery drink.
+The combination of banana, milk, and yogurt makes for a fresh and satisfying sports recovery drink.
 Dairy products like milk and yogurt work double duty, providing both protein and carbohydrates.
 Bananas are packed with potassium and magnesium―powerful electrolytes for healthy muscle function.
-Have this smoothie for breakfast following a morning workout, or a small afternoon meal when you get in from the gym.
+Have a smoothie for breakfast following a morning workout, or a small afternoon meal when you get in from the gym.

 You can’t go wrong with a sandwich after a workout―it’s got everything in a hand-held package.
 Low-sodium cold cuts provide some salt to help replace what’s lost in sweat during exercise.
-Tomatoes add freshness and a boost of vitamin C. You can easily substitute 100 percent whole wheat bread in this recipe to boost the fiber content.
-Grill it up ahead of time and pack for lunch, or whip it up in minutes for an easy weeknight dinner.
+Tomatoes add freshness and a boost of vitamin C. Use 100 percent whole wheat bread to boost the fiber content.
+Put together sandwiches ahead of time and pack for lunch, or whip it up in minutes for an easy weeknight dinner.

 Grab and Go Granola